qut-dmrc/encrypt_all_the_things/presentation.md

 Visit https://haveibeenpwned.com/ and look up your most used email address.

 Note:
+* FIXME: Define pwned - 'Owned'
 * demo first on our own account.
-* explain about use of coloured stickynotes - put up red one if you need help, green one if you have finished activity.
 * now go ahead and check your email

 ----

-## revealing IP address/VPN
+## revealing IP address

 researching in extremist bulletin boards/social networks getting harassed in your neighbourhood afterwards